lynnaloo/harmony-zoo/README.md

 * Event Handling: Azure Event Grid triggers events for ticket purchases, animal feeding times, and exhibit updates.
 These events are handled by various services, such as updating exhibit information and notifying visitors about special events.
 * API Management: Expose APIs for ticket booking, exhibit information, and visitor feedback, allowing visitors to access real-time information and provide feedback through mobile apps.
 * Automation: Use Azure Logic Apps to automate tasks like sending ticket confirmation emails, updating exhibit information, and notifying visitors about special events or feeding times.

+## AI Integrations

+Integrating Azure AI services, specifically large language models (LLMs), into the Zoo Visitor Experience Enhancement System adds significant value by providing personalized and intelligent interactions for visitors:

+* Personalized Visitor Assistance
+Use Azure OpenAI Service to create a virtual assistant that can interact with visitors through a chatbot on the zoo's mobile app or website.
+The virtual assistant can answer questions about the zoo, provide information about exhibits, suggest personalized itineraries based on visitor preferences, and even assist with ticket bookings.

+* Real-Time Language Translation
+Implement Azure Cognitive Services Translator to provide real-time translation of exhibit information, signs, and announcements.
+This can enhance the experience for international visitors by allowing them to access information in their preferred language.

+* Sentiment Analysis for Visitor Feedback
+Use Azure Cognitive Services Text Analytics to analyze visitor feedback and reviews.
+By performing sentiment analysis, you can gain insights into visitor satisfaction and identify areas for improvement.
+This can help the zoo management make data-driven decisions to enhance the visitor experience.

+* Intelligent Recommendations
+Leverage Azure Machine Learning to build recommendation models that suggest exhibits, events, and activities to visitors based on their interests and past behavior.
+For example, if a visitor shows interest in marine life, the system can recommend visiting the aquarium section and notify them about upcoming feeding times for marine animals.